helenmck1/SDSbootcamps_2023_LondonNov/README.md

-# Spatial Data Science Bootcamps: Toronto 2023
+# Spatial Data Science Bootcamps: London, November 2023

 Welcome to your Spatial Data Science Bootcamps repo!
 The majority of your course materials can be found here.
 If you have any issues, please email [marketing@cartodb.com](mailto:marketing@cartodb.com).